 The biggest mistake you can make is copying and pasting chunks of text from job postings or descriptions directly into your resume.
 Of course, you need to show how your skills as an educator relate to those detailed in the job description.
 Don’t use the language of the advertisement verbatim.

-If, after doing your initial research to identify keywords you end up with a list of 50 words, don’t be tempted to try and shoehorn them all in.
-This strategy can easily backfire and it’s unlikely to impress the district hiring committee.
+If you end up with a list of 50 words after doing your initial research to identify keywords, don’t be tempted to try and shoehorn them all in.
+This strategy can easily backfire, and it’s unlikely to impress the district hiring committee.

-When writing your resume, be selective about the words you include – your resume should read naturally while adding the group of keywords that are most important.
+Be selective about the words you include when writing your resume.
+Your resume should read naturally while adding the most important and relevant keywords.